Find Affordable College Courses

 Of the 170 students majoring in legal professions at University of Oklahoma, 49% are male and 51% are female.

 With a ranking of #8, Texas A&M University - College Station did quite well on this year’s most popular schools for legal professions students working on their doctor’s degree.
-Located in the city of College Station, Texas A&M College Station is a public school with a very large student population.
+Located in the medium-sized city of College Station, Texas A&M College Station is a public college with a very large student population.

 Women make up 64% of the legal professions majors at the school.